 The specific implementation of digital marketing strategies will vary depending on the outcome that you are looking to achieve, for example:

 - Educate your audience – Digital marketing provides a unique opportunity to educate customers in a way that simply wasn’t possible in the past.
 Content marketing, through articles or blog posts allows you to provide detailed information to your audience that will help them make a more informed decision about which products are right for them.
-This could also include tools such as savings calculators, or mortgage overpayment calculators which can remove much of the complicated maths from the decision making process.
+This could also include tools such as savings or mortgage overpayment calculators which remove much of the complicated maths from the decision making process.
 These types of tools are often popular with customers and could keep them coming back to your site in the future.
 Marketing strategies for financial services that can help to secure repeat business are invaluable.

-- Engage your existing audience – Social media platforms like Facebook and Twitter are excellent channels to provide great service to your customers.
-This can be both proactive and reactive; responding to specific customer questions, or pre-empting concerns that customers might have and sharing your thoughts.
+- Engage your customers – Social media platforms like Facebook and Twitter are excellent channels to provide great service to your customers.
+This can be both proactive and reactive; pre-empting concerns that customers might have and sharing your thoughts, or responding to specific customer questions.

 - Cross sell / upsell – Once you have customers on board, you can build on your relationship and increase your revenue by offering them other relevant products.
 Email marketing is particularly good for this, as you can email details of offers and promotions specifically to customers that you think will be most interested.
-By analysing your customer base and only sending out highly relevant offers you prevent customers from feeling like they are being spammed.
+Analysis of your customer base allows you to send out highly relevant offers, preventing customers from feeling like they are being spammed.